v47-io/ez-dyndns-rs/README.md

 # ez-dyndns-rs

-ez-dyndns-rs is an easy-to-use dynamic DNS suite that requires minimal configuration and "Just Works".
+ez-dyndns-rs is a suite of easy-to-use dynamic DNS clients that require minimal configuration and "Just Work".

 It supports the following providers:
   - AWS Route 53